abommana20/TIFS_CODE/README.md

 ## Experiments Workflow

 1. **Model Training**
-   First, train the models as per your experimental requirements.
+   First, train the models as per your experimental requirements. *Copy all trained models directory to topk_inference power_trace_gen hessian_sensitivity*

 2. **Hessian Score Generation**
    Generate the Hessian scores by navigating to the **Hessian Sensitivity** directory and following the provided instructions.